This interview was first published in October, 2011.

-New on the scene is quirky young actor Miles Teller, who last year immediately gained notice in his first feature film, Rabbit Hole, playing opposite Nicole Kidman and Aaron Eckhart.
-Judging by his recent luck in subsequently landing choice parts – three more feature roles in quick succession – this endearing 24-year-old has a long career ahead of him as a likeable character actor rather than experiencing the fleeting fame of heart-throb-of-the-minute.
+New on the scene is quirky young actor Miles Teller, who last year immediately gained notice in his first feature film, Rabbit Hole (2010), playing opposite Nicole Kidman and Aaron Eckhart.
+Judging by his recent luck in subsequently landing choice parts – three more feature roles in quick succession – this endearing 24-year-old has a long career ahead of him as a likable character actor rather than experiencing the fleeting fame of heart-throb-of-the-minute.

 A genuine camaraderie between Teller and the movie’s leading man Ken Wormald, who plays new-to-school Ren, informed their on-screen friendship.
 “Yeah, Kenny’s from the north-east – he’s got that Boston background – and up there they’re just ball-busters.
 From the moment I met Kenny, we were just giving it to each other a bit, busting each other’s chops, but he’s a cool dude.”

 The young cast bonded during the three month-long shoot in Atlanta, which Teller compares with “being on summer camp.”
 To keep the mood light, the boys indulged in a few harmless pranks.
 “We stole a golf cart one day because the producer – Craig Zadan, who did the first one – told us we weren’t as edgy as the first cast.
 He said that Chris Penn was doing barbeques in his hotel room and stuff, and that we were very mild-mannered compared with the original cast.
 So then Kenny and I were, ‘Right, we gotta step up the mischief.’”